tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 ---
 # Getting Started
-This is a Nuget package should be installed as a template in dotnet cli.
+This is a NuGet package should be installed as a template in dotnet cli.
-You can browse this package using manage nuget packages by searching for "Thomson Mathews" or "Clean_Architecture_Program_Generator_for_CSharp_and_NET6"
+You can browse this package using manage NuGet packages by searching for "Thomson Mathews" or "Clean_Architecture_Program_Generator_for_CSharp_and_NET6"
 ![Imgur](https://i.imgur.com/9N0loaV.png)
 This will install two template files in your project.
 [Clean Architecture Database Access Generator.tt](#clean-architecture-database-access-generator.tt)